tkgstrator/jellyfin-plugin-applemusic/README.md

 ## Licence

-The plugin code and packages are distributed under the GPLv3 License.
+As this plugin has been forked from https://github.com/Shadowghost/jellyfin-plugin-itunes, the plugin code and packages are distributed under the GPLv3 License.
 See [LICENSE](./LICENSE) for more information.

 Per the licence requirements, the following modifications were made:

 - Plugin code restructure/cleanup/refactor
 - Use Apple Music for search instead of iTunes JSON API
 - Support for fetching metadata instead of only images